Corcept (CORT)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

-It was good to see Corcept beat analysts’ EPS expectations this quarter.
-On the other hand, its full-year revenue guidance missed and its revenue fell short of Wall Street’s estimates.
+We struggled to find many positives in these results.
+Its revenue missed and its EPS fell short of Wall Street’s estimates.
 Overall, this was a weaker quarter.
-The stock traded down 3.1% to $68.95 immediately following the results.
+The stock traded down 3.8% to $35.07 immediately after reporting.

-Corcept isn’t a terrible business, but it isn’t one of our picks.
-Although its revenue growth was impressive over the last five years and is expected to accelerate over the next 12 months, its declining EPS over the last five years makes it a less attractive asset to the public markets.
-And while the company’s stellar ROIC suggests it has been a well-run company historically, the downside is its declining adjusted operating margin shows the business has become less efficient.
+Corcept isn’t a terrible business, but it doesn’t pass our quality test.
+Although its revenue growth was impressive over the last five years, it’s expected to deteriorate over the next 12 months and its diminishing returns show management's prior bets haven't worked out.
+And while the company’s stellar ROIC suggests it has been a well-run company historically, the downside is its declining operating margin shows the business has become less efficient.

-Corcept’s P/E ratio based on the next 12 months is 104.3x.
-At this valuation, there’s a lot of good news priced in - we think other companies feature superior fundamentals at the moment.
+Corcept’s P/E ratio based on the next 12 months is 49.3x.
+This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.